Navy Pier: Attractions

+Tenants

+The Chicago Sun-Times has its headquarters in Navy Pier.
+WBEZ, affiliated with the newspaper, is the lessee of 45000 sqft of space, which has radio and newspaper functions.

 Events and art

 Navy Pier hosts sightseeing tours from companies such as Seadog Ventures, Shoreline Sightseeing cruises and Water Taxi service, and the tall ship "Windy".
 There are also dinner cruises by Entertainment Cruises on their ships the Spirit of Chicago, Odyssey II, and Mystic Blue.
 The pier has fireworks on Wednesday and Saturday nights during the summer and Saturday nights during the fall.

-Navy Pier hosts the Fifth Third Bank Winter Wonderfest from December through January.

 Many outdoor art installations are displayed on the pier.
 The anchor from the naval vessel USS Chicago (CA-136/CG-11) is on display at the far end.
-Other installations include a statue of actor Bob Newhart on a couch as seen on The Bob Newhart Show, the Captain On The Helm statue dedicated to maritime captains, and the Crack the Whip sculpture of eight children at play holding hands by J. Seward Johnson Jr.
+Other installations include a statue of actor Bob Newhart on a couch as seen on The Bob Newhart Show, the Captain on the Helm statue dedicated to maritime captains, and the Crack the Whip sculpture of eight children at play holding hands by J. Seward Johnson Jr.